jaantollander/masters-thesis/content/20_background.md

 ## Batch processing
 Many clusters use a *workload manager* to run programs as *batch processes*.
 A batch process is a computation that runs from start to finish without user interaction, unlike interactive processes such as word editors or web servers which respond to user input.
-Furthermore, batch processes on clusters must predefine their resource requirements.
+Typically, batch processes have predefined limits for resource usage.
+For example, a batch process should not use more than specified amount or memory or time.

 ## Slurm workload manager
 *Slurm* is a workload manager for Linux clusters [@slurmdocs].
 It is responsible for allocating access to the computing resources for users to perform batch processes.
-These computing resources include nodes, processors-per-node, memory-per-node, and maximum duration.
+These computing resources include nodes, tasks (CPU cores), memory, and time.
 The access to the resources may be exclusive or nonexclusive, depending on the configuration.
 We refer to such a resource allocation as a *job*.
 An individual job may contain multiple *job steps* that may execute sequentially or in parallel.